osrf-migration/servicesim-wiki/Checkpoints overview.md

 The following will be checked during the whole run and incur penalties:

-* Colliding with an object
+* Colliding with objects or humans
-* Colliding with any humans, including the guest
+* Getting too close to objects or humans, without necessarily colliding
-* A failed attempt at pick-up or drop-off
+* Failed attempts at picking-up or dropping-off

 ### More